Canberra Institute of Technology

 The Canberra Institute of Technology (CIT) is a vocational education provider with five campuses located in Canberra, Australian Capital Territory.
-CIT is the largest Technical and Further Education (TAFE) provider in the Australian Capital Territory.
+CIT is the largest Technical and Further Education provider in the Australian Capital Territory.
 Qualifications offered by CIT range from certificate to degree level.
 CIT has campuses across Canberra, located in Bruce, Reid, and Fyshwick.
 CIT also has two learning centres in Tuggeranong Town Centre and Gungahlin, which are primarily for students studying via flexible or distance learning.
 A Woden campus is currently under construction, due to be completed in 2025.

 History

 Originally named the Telopea Park Technical Trades School, the first ‘CIT’ was officially opened by Prime Minister Stanley Bruce on 6 June 1928.
 This was changed in 1975 to the Canberra College of Technical and Further Education.
 It later merged with Bruce and Woden TAFEs.
 It has been a Territory Authority since 4 January 1988.